epinnette/data-viz-repository/README.md

 my data visualizations

 # Portfolio
-This is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.
-You should probably hire me.
+This is my public portfolio for the class "Telling Stories with Data" -- but it should be called "Stories that Data Tells"

 # About me
 Hi!
-I really like data.
-And I like visualizations.
-So I guess you can say that I like data visualizations!
+I'm Ellen (she/her/hers) and I'm a master's student studying public policy and management at Carnegie Mellon University's Heinz College of Information Technology and Public Policy in Pittsburgh, PA.

+I grew up in Maine but have also lived in California, Iowa, Washington DC, Michigan, and now Pennsylvania.
+I love the frenetic energy of cities, but I also think nature heals.
+I have worked in the international development field as well as the psychiatric research world, mostly focused on opioid use disorder treatment.
+Check out this [publication](https://journals.lww.com/journaladdictionmedicine/abstract/9900/telehealth_delivered_psychotherapy_for_the.217.aspx) I contributed to on alcohol use disorder!

 # What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:

-1. List item #1
-2. List item #2
-3. List item #3
+My goal for the class is to learn how to make beautiful and meaningful data visuals to better communicate for policy

 # Examples
 You can keep this section for stuff from in-class demos or your other work, or remove it.